Camp Gan Israel Parksville New York

 About

-Camp Gan Israel Parksville New York offers daily swimming in outdoor and indoor pools, boating on a lake with canoes, kayaks and paddle boats, outdoor water play, and a range of sports including soccer, basketball, baseball, football, and indoor/outdoor hockey with sports leagues for each division.
-Campers take part in arts and crafts, including projects with a Jewish theme, wood working, challah baking, and an optional cacao club, along with field trips to amusement parks, water parks, bowling, ice skating, and bounce/trampoline venues.
-The program also includes in-house entertainment such as magic shows, a mentalist, a ventriloquist, acrobatics, concerts, stunt shows, nature-based learning, and a special survival activity that teaches about plants and building a shelter in the wilderness, as well as daily learning classes in Chumash, Mishnayos, Halacha, Gemara, Tanya, and Sichos.
+Camp Gan Israel Parksville New York offers swimming, outdoor water play, and daily aquatic activities, including boating on the lake with canoes, kayaks, and paddle boats.
+Campers take part in arts and crafts, wood working, and a wide range of sports such as soccer, basketball, baseball, football, and indoor and outdoor hockey, with sports leagues for each division.
+The program also includes field trips to amusement parks, water parks, bowling, ice skating, and bounce/trampoline venues, as well as challah baking, in-house entertainment like magic shows, a mentalist, a ventriloquist, acrobatics, concerts, stunt shows, and a nature program with a special survival activity focused on plants and building a shelter in the wilderness, along with daily learning classes in Chumash, Mishnayos, Halacha, Gemara, Tanya, Sichos, and an optional cacao club.

 • Ages: 8–16 years old

-All aquatic activities are under the careful supervision of experienced and certified Red Cross lifeguards, and campers are required to take a swimming ability test in order to enter the deep water.
-The program states that counselors and staff have experience and are trained in safety, classes are tailored to accommodate every camper to their level and capability, and children are encouraged to learn Tanya and Mishnayos by heart.
-Nature-based learning and education are described as improving academic performance and critical thinking, and arts and crafts with a Jewish theme can result in projects that function in the home as a mezuzah or charity box.
+The camp’s grounds include many buildings, state-of-the-art sports fields, a Shul, dining rooms, bunk houses, and outdoor or indoor pools, and it notes a yearly investment in renovating facilities to enhance their charm and functionality.
+All aquatic activities are under the supervision of experienced and certified Red Cross lifeguards, and campers are required to take a swimming ability test in order to enter the deep water.
+Classes are tailored to accommodate every camper to their level and capability, and children are encouraged to learn Tanya and Mishnayos by heart.
+The camp is described as a dynamic community where friendships flourish and every day brings a new adventure.

-The leadership team includes Executive Director Rabbi Avraham Shemtov and Camp Director Rabbi Yossie Futerfas, along with head counselors Mordechai Sperlin (NY), Mendy Rochester (NY), and Dovy Wilhelm (NY), NOD Mendel Heber (NY), Learning Directors Yaakov Potash (CA) and Yisroel Jacobson (NY), BMD head staff Tzvi Shusterman (CA), Yossi Lipskier (AZ), and Mendel Feigenson (NY), and Mechanchim Rabbi Sholom Baras.
-The camp notes that it was established at the Lubavitcher Rebbe’s behest, and that the Rebbe left New York City limits three times, each time to visit Camp Gan Israel in the Catskill Mountains of New York.
+The leadership team includes Executive Director Rabbi Avraham Shemtov and Camp Director Rabbi Yossie Futerfas, with head counselors Mordechai Sperlin (NY), Mendy Rochester (NY), and Dovy Wilhelm (NY).
+Additional leadership includes NOD Mendel Heber (NY), Learning Directors Yaakov Potash (CA) and Yisroel Jacobson (NY), BMD head staff Tzvi Shusterman (CA), Yossi Lipskier (AZ), and Mendel Feigenson (NY), and Mechanchim such as Rabbi Sholom Baras.

-Parent, staff, camper, and grandparent testimonials describe Chassidishe values, new friendships, exciting activities, warmth of the staff, a sense of camaraderie among staff, a focus on personal and spiritual growth “in a good frum way that the Rebbe is proud of,” and a camper experience that includes sports, arts and crafts, learning classes, and color war, with one parent stating that the camp has become an integral part of their son’s life.
+Parent, staff, camper, and grandparent testimonials describe Chassidishe values, new friendships, exciting activities, warmth of the staff, a sense of camaraderie among staff, and a focus on personal and spiritual growth in a “good frum way that the Rebbe is proud of.”
+One camper’s testimonial highlights sports, arts and crafts, learning classes, making friends from all over the states, learning about being a chassidishe bochur, and enjoying Color War, and a parent notes an emphasis on both fun and learning, with a strong focus on learning classes and a smile that lasts all year.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.